AusDTO/dta-website/pages/what-we-do/policies-and-programs/starting-a-digital-career/cadetship.md

 ## How to apply

-Applications for the 2019 program open 21 May 2018.
+Applications for the 2019 program are open from 21 May to 2 July 2018.

 When applications are open, the application form will be available in the [jobs section of our website](https://www.dta.gov.au/who-we-are/corporate/jobs/).